romankh3/raspberrypi-home-ecosystem/BASE_CONFIGURATION.md

 And `192.168.0.104` is an IP address of the Raspberry Pi.

-Next, all the actions will be executed from PC via SSH connection.
+Summary: all the actions will be executed from PC via SSH connection.
 SSH connection it's out of the scope, so google it :)

 ## Install Git
 This is the light version of the Raspbian, that's why before using `scripts` from the project, we need to clone it, for this purpose install git: